watchly/docs/docs/data-shippers/elastic-beats.md

 ## Auditbeat

-Auditbeat is a lightweight ships that ships events in real time to **Axiom** for further analysis.
+Auditbeat is a lightweight shipper that ships events in real time to **Axiom** for further analysis.
 It Collects your Linux audit framework data and monitor the integrity of your files.
-Auditbeat is use to evaluate the activities of users and processes on your systems.
+Auditbeat is use to evaluate the activities of users and processes on your systems